From the epic Mercedes-Benz Museum to Germany’s second largest beer festival, this is my definitive guide to sightseeing in Stuttgart!

 Up on the first floor there’s a little gallery.
 I suggest getting yourself a glass of wine and watching the world go by – it’s a great people-watching spot.

 There’s an Italian restaurant there as well if you’re looking for a sit-down meal.
+A visit to the Markthalle is a must on any Stuttgart itinerary.

 When you’re sightseeing in Stuttgart you’ve got to add the Kunstmuseum on your list of places to visit.